nowitsabby/dark-rpg-nextjs/assets/srd/character/mental_disorders.md

+---
+title: Mental Disorders
+---
+# Mental Disorders
 The range and scale of unpleasant disorders that might afflict a character is potentially limitless, and a few examples are presented here\.
-GMs should also feel free to invent their own to suit individual characters and the terrible trials they’ve undergone\.
-Below are a few examples of common battlefield disorders, any of which may progress during a character’s development from Minor to Acute:
+GMs should also feel free to invent their own to suit individual characters and the terrible trials they've undergone\.
+Below are a few examples of common battlefield disorders, any of which may progress during a character's development from Minor to Acute:

 ## Phobia